The Top Influential

 Elizabeth Claps

-Elizabeth runs one of the most established alumni networks in the legal industry, connecting over 7,000 former colleagues through Cleary Gottlieb’s global program.
-As a career counselor and coach, she supports both current associates and alumni, helping them navigate career transitions with clarity and confidence.
-A champion of best practices across the sector, Elizabeth’s collaborative approach leads her to generously share her expertise with peer firms; from 2016 to 2018, she also chaired the Legal Employer Alumni Relations section of NALP, helping shape the legal community’s evolving approach to alumni engagement.
+Elizabeth runs one of the most established alumni networks in the legal industry, connecting thousands of former colleagues through Cleary Gottlieb's global program.
+A champion of best practices across the sector, Elizabeth's collaborative approach leads her to generously share her expertise with peer firms; from 2016 to 2018, she also chaired the Legal Employer Alumni Relations section of NALP, helping shape the legal community's evolving approach to alumni engagement.

 Emma Jacobs